Vildhjarta: History

 On 20 April 2012, third guitarist Jimmie Åkerström left the band due to difficulties he faced from being unable to match the evolving playing and songwriting skill of the rest of the band.
 His exit effectively reverted the lineup back to their initial two-guitarist setup.
 Fans were reassured that Åkerström's resigning would not affect the group's writing or touring plans.
 In May, Vildhjarta embarked on a European tour with Veil of Maya, Volumes, and Structures.

 In late 2012, the band announced that they were planning to release an EP of new material, entitled Thousands of Evils.
 3 clips from the EP were released and a new song was debuted live at the "Euroblast Tour" in late 2012.
 The EP was released as a limited edition vinyl.
-After the release of Thousands of Evils, the band became relatively silent about any future endeavors.
+After the release of Thousands of Evils, drummer David Lindkvist was replaced by Buster Odeholm in 2014 and the band became relatively silent about any future endeavors.
 It wasn't until late 2016 that Vildhjarta unveiled a minute-long teaser for new music.
 In 2018, the band also confirmed that they would be performing an exclusive show for the 2018 Euroblast festival.

 Calle Thomér launched a solo project called "stoort neer", releasing an instrumental album en glad titel på en sorglig skiva on 19 September 2018.
 The album includes guest contributions from fellow Vildhjarta members.
-He has also been a guitarist in Humanity's Last Breath since 2016, of which Buster Odeholm is a founding member.
+He also played guitar in Humanity's Last Breath (of which Buster Odeholm is a founding member) from 2016 to 2023.